MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/ai-ml.md

 #### Shared models

 In solutions that use shared models, all tenants perform inference based on the same shared model.
-Shared models might be pretrained models that you acquire or obtain from a community source, as illustrated below:
+Shared models might be pretrained models that you acquire or obtain from a community source.
+The following diagram illustrates how a single pretrained model can be used for inference by all tenants:

 ![Diagram that shows a single pretrained model.
 The model is used for inference by users from all tenants.](media/ai-ml/shared-pretrained-models.png)